vipulmalik07/vipulmalik07/README.md

 WeatherApp 🌟: A React.js web app that provides real-time weather information.
 Enter a city name to see current conditions including temperature and humidity.
 Featuring a clean, user-friendly interface and powered by a Weather API. 🌍

-Project 2 🚀: A sleek and interactive landing page for a car, built with React.js.
+landingPage 🚀: A sleek and interactive landing page for a car, built with React.js.
 It features a dynamic carousel to showcase different models and a clean, modern design.
 Perfect for a basic yet effective web presence. 🌟 🤖

 📫 How to Reach Me: